cosmos/developer-portal/academy/3-ibc/8-ica.md

 #### Sending a transaction

-`SendTx` allows the owner of an Interchain account to send an IBC packet containing instructions (messages) to an Interchain account on a host chain.
+`SendTx` allows the owner of an interchain account to send an IBC packet containing instructions (messages) to an interchain account on a host chain.

 ```typescript
 // pseudo code